Ankitkumarjaiswal23/Tech_challenge/README.md

 To retrieve and formatting AWS instance metadata, I followed these steps:

-1. Ensure we have the AWS CLI and jq installed on our AWS EC2 instance.
+**1. Ensure we have the AWS CLI and jq installed on our AWS EC2 instance.**

 jq is generally lightweight and powerful command-line tool used for processing JSON data.